industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 The command `poetry shell` will not re-create the virtual environment if it already exists, only reactivate it.

-## Typical git workflow for contributing to DESDEO
+## Typical Git workflow for contributing to DESDEO

 This section outlines the standard process for contributing to DESDEO using Git and GitHub.
 This workflow assumes that we have a GitHub account.
 If this is not